The LORD and the Lord: an interactive online study

 2 Peter 2:9 The LORD (The context is the story of Lot, before our Lord was born.) knoweth how to deliver the godly out of temptations, and to reserve the unjust unto the day of judgment to be punished:

-2 Peter 2:11 Whereas angels, which are greater in power and might, bring not railing accusation against them before the LORD (Jehovah: the context relates to Old Testament examples.
-G2, L, Tr-b omit before the Lord).
+2 Peter 2:11 Whereas angels, which are greater in power and might, bring not railing accusation against them before the LORD (Jehovah.
+G2, L, Tr-b and Harklean Aramaic omit before the Lord; Magiera’s translation is the best: “bring on themselves the judgment of blasphemy from the LORD”).

 Latin: omits before the Lord